From the Top Celebrates Disabled and Neurodivergent Musicians

 2026 Broadcast

-This special episode of From the Top co-hosted by violinist Julia LaGrand with host Peter Dugan focuses on the stories and artistry of four young musicians who are disabled and/or neurodivergent, recorded in Boston in March 2026.
+This special episode of From the Top co-hosted by violinist Julia LaGrand with host Peter Dugan focuses on the stories and artistry of four young musicians who are disabled, recorded in Boston in March 2026.
 The episode airs nationally during the week of April 27, 2026.

 2023 Broadcast